ckz8780/ci-pp-flask/README.md

 #### Live version:

-There is also a live version at http://ckz8780-flask-demo.herokuapp.com
+There is also a live version at https://ckz8780-flask-demo.herokuapp.com (This is a free dyno and may go to sleep, so be patient on initial load!)